Course Log In Here

 The Significance of Executive Function Literacy

-Executive functions are essential mental processes responsible for cueing and directing our ability to focus, plan, and control behavioral responses to achieve goals.
+Executive functions are the mental processes that cue and direct our ability to focus, plan, and regulate behavior in order to achieve goals.

 Practical Strategies for Building Executive Function Literacy